mthrok/tkaldi/_posts/2020-11-20-approaches-to-port-kaldi-features.md

 categories: []
 published: true
 comment_id: 1
+excerpt: Let's look at the ways to make Kaldi feature available in Python.
 ---

+## Preface

 [Kaldi](https://github.com/kaldi-asr/kaldi) is a software for Automatic Speech Recognition (ASR), which had enormous impact on both research of and production system.